fox-techniques/irene-sankey/README.md

 ## Overview

 **IRENE-Sankey** offers an easy-to-use interface for creating Sankey diagrams, which are ideal for visualizing flow distributions across different categories or entities.
-The package is built to work seamlessly with pandas data structures and provides a range of customization options for colors, labels, and node arrangements, making it perfect for data analysts, data scientists, and anyone interested in visualizing complex flows.
+The package is built to work seamlessly with modern [Polars](https://pola.rs/) or Pandas dataframes and provides a range of customization options for colors, labels, and node arrangements, making it perfect for data analysts, data scientists, and anyone interested in visualizing complex flows.

 ## Features

-- **Simple Sankey Diagrams**: Easily create source-target pair and customize Sankey diagrams from pandas DataFrames.
+- **Simple Sankey Diagrams**: Easily create source-target pair and customize Sankey diagrams from Polars or Pandas DataFrames.
 - **Customizable Styles**: Customize colors, labels, node spacing, and flow thickness to suit your needs.
 - **Support for Large Diagrams**: Efficiently handles larger flows and multiple nodes.
-- **Integrates with Pandas**: Easily map columns and rows from pandas DataFrames to nodes and links.
+- **Integrates with Polars and Pandas**: Easily map columns and rows from Polars or Pandas DataFrames to nodes and links.

 ## Installation